denoland/deno_lint/docs/rules/no_deprecated_deno_api.md

 Warns the usage of the deprecated Deno APIs

-The following APIs in `Deno` namespace are now marked as deprecated and will get removed from the namespace in the future.
+The following APIs in the `Deno` namespace are now marked as deprecated and will get removed from the namespace in Deno 2.0.

 **IO APIs**